kasnerz/zeroshot-d2t-pipeline/README.md

 3) paragraph compression

 ## Requirements
-The pipeline is built using Python 3, PyTorch Lightning 1.2.5 and HuggingFace Transformers 4.12.
+The pipeline is built using Python 3, PyTorch Lightning and HuggingFace Transformers.

 See `requirements.txt` for the full list of requirements.